jathonderulo/iot-group1-cloud/README.md

 N.B.: Get the apikey and database URL from jason/mia

 Maven builds a jar, just send to vm and run the file.
+Server listens on port 8080.
 Instructions below.

 ## Usage
 Create jar file, and send to the instance